ETJAKEOC/TKT/README.md

 # DO NOT IGNORE!
 YOU MUST READ THIS BEFORE YOU EVEN CLONE THE REPO IN ORDER TO USE IT!
-### Most questions you can ask will be answered in this file, or in the `GUIDE.md` file.
+### Most questions you can ask will be answered in this file.

-## TꓘT - A TKG fork
+## TꓘT (The Kernel Toolkit) - A TKG fork

+### WE NOW HAVE PREBUILT KERNELS FOR TESTING!!!
+#### Please check the release tab for the specific kernel of your choosing.

-- Please checkout the [CONTRIBUTIONS_GUIDELINE.MD](https://github.com/ETJAKEOC/TKT/blob/Alpha/CONTRIBUTION_GUIDELINE.md) file for information about collaboration.
+- Please checkout the [CONTRIBUTIONS_GUIDELINE.MD](https://github.com/ETJAKEOC/TKT/blob/main/CONTRIBUTION_GUIDELINE.md) file for information about collaboration.
+- Please read the [COMPILATION_GUIDELINE.MD](https://github.com/ETJAKEOC/TKT/blob/main/COMPILATION_GUIDELINE.md) file for information about how to run the script and compile your own kernel.

 This repository provides scripts to automatically download, patch and compile the Linux Kernel from [the official Linux git repository](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git), with a selection of patches aiming for better desktop/gaming experience.
 The provided patches can be enabled/disabled by editing the `customization.cfg` file and/or by following the interactive install script.
 You can use an external config file (default is `$HOME/.config/TKT.cfg`, tweakable with the `_EXT_CONFIG_PATH` variable in `customization.cfg`).
 You can also use your own patches (more information in `customization.cfg` file).

 #### Tested distro's so far;
 ```